- Publishing options

 Article publication charge (APC)

 To provide Open Access, the costs of publication in JEB are covered by charging a fee to the authors or the research supporters for each accepted article.
-This article publication charge is £2,750 per article (plus VAT if applicable).
-The true cost of publishing in JEB is higher, including costs relating to quality peer review; support for academic editors; plagiarism and image manipulation checks; text and figure checking; layout; and online hosting, dissemination and archiving.
+This article publication charge is $4,000 per article (plus VAT if applicable), increasing to $5,000 for new submissions from 1 January 2024.
+The cost of publishing in JEB includes costs relating to quality peer review; support for academic editors; plagiarism and image manipulation checks; text and figure checking; layout; and online hosting, dissemination and archiving.
 APC fees are set in three currencies, US dollars, pound sterling and euros, and do not follow the constantly changing exchange rate.
 This means that authors are not adversely affected by fluctuations in their local exchange rate.

 If you pay for Open Access publication and we fail to fulfil our Open Access commitments, an APC rebate is available – please contact the Editorial Office.